trenchsheikh/trenchsheikh/README.md

 - 🔭 Currently working @ **0em Labs**

-- 👨‍💻 All of my projects are available at [Linkedin: https://linkedin.com/in/samitahir1]

 - 💬 Ask me about **Anything Crypto Blockchain AI**

 <h3 align="left">Connect with me:</h3>